nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 **What hobbies do you have outside of writing and editing?**

-When I’m not editing or writing, I’m most likely exploring the woods with my family and dog, trying to find a quiet place to read, or crocheting while bingeing a variety of shows from _Schitt’s Creek_ to _Derry Girls_ to _Black_ (where Ha-ram sees grim reapers).
-My acrylic on canvas is more about time with friends and family than skill.
-My Insta is mostly cats.
+I like to explore the woods with my family and dog, find a quiet places to read, or crochet while bingeing a variety of shows from _Schitt’s Creek_ to _Derry Girls_ to _Only Murders In The Building_.
+I also love playing card games and collecting decks of cards.
+I probably have too many.